Anja Rubik: Lagerfeld's muse

-Creative and design
+Creative design

 In 2012, Rubik founded and created the annual 25 magazine, for which she also served as editor-in-chief.
 The magazine became a creative force showcasing artists and photographers from around the world, and their views of sensuality.
 Contributors include Alex Prager, Araki, Ben Gorham, Carsten Holler, Daniel Arsham, Hedi Slimane, Isabel Marant, Inez and Vinoodh, JR, Marina Abramović, and Woodkid.

 In 2017, she collaborated with artist Erwin Wurm on a special edition of Numero Berlin.

 Rubik has done capsule collections with Giuseppe Zanotti in 2013 and IRO in 2016.

 In 2014, Rubik unveiled her own debut fragrance, Original by Anja Rubik.
 She was involved in every step of the creative process, including designing the bottle and the campaign, shot by Paola Kudacki.
 She continues to run the label as a private enterprise selling across the world.

 In September 2015, Rubik made her directorial debut by directing Issue 04's teaser film featuring Andreea Diaconu, themed around the five senses.

 In 2015, Rubik hosted and curated the Art & Fashion Forum, an open platform of inspiration and education.
 Art & Fashion Forum 2015 was the 9th edition of an event initiated by Grażyna Kulczyk, which is organized in Stary Browar in Poznań every year since 2007.

 She was invited to lead a panel discussion for the 2016 Istanbul International Arts and Culture Festival together with Mirosław Bałka.

 In recognition of her global entrepreneurial and philanthropic experience, she served as a member of the Board of Advisors at the Brooklyn Museum from 2016 to 2018.

+In 2022, Rubik became a global ambassador of French luxury jewelry and watch house Boucheron as part of its "Icons" campaign.
+In 2023, she became a guest editor of Vogue Polands March 2023 issue to celebrate the magazine's 5th anniversary.

 Media and other appearances

 Since 2010, Rubik has made several appearances on Top Model, the Polish edition of America's Next Top Model.
 In 2014, she became the host and a judge of the Polish version of the reality show Project Runway Poland.

 In 2010, Rubik appeared as a judge in The Fashion Show, alongside Isaac Mizrahi, Iman and Laura Brown.

 In 2014, Rubik starred in a music video for the song Chleb by Mister D., a music project of the Polish author Dorota Masłowska and film director Krzysztof Skonieczny.

 2014 also marks Rubik's appearance in the Black Atlass music video to the "Jewels" track, directed by Yoann Lemoine.

 In 2016, she starred in Lost Me, Mary Komasa's music video directed by Jan Komasa.
 Further, in 2019, Rubik directed the music video to Mary Komasa's track "Be a Boy".

 Rubik was an inspiration for the main character Cane Lele in the manga "The One".

-In 2020, she lent her voice to one of the characters in the award-winning animation Kill it and Leave This Town by Mariusz Wilczyński, shown widely at film festivals, including Berlinale.
+In 2020, she lent her voice to one of the characters in the award-winning animation Kill It and Leave This Town by Mariusz Wilczyński, shown widely at film festivals, including Berlinale.